parthparlikar18/parthparlikar18/README.md

 - 👋 Hi, I’m @parthparlikar18
-- 👀 I’m interested in CFD / FEA models and scripts for optimization while including data analysis and visualization for post processing.
+- 👀 I’m interested in creating energy models for buildings and engineering calculation tools.
 - 🌱 I’m currently learning data methodology and working with python.
-- 💞️ I’m looking to collaborate on data analysis and CFD scripting.
+- 💞️ I’m looking to collaborate on data analysis.
 - 📫 Mail me at parthparlikar60@gmail.com & if you're tired of mailing whole day while working on job, you can call me on 8320096183.

 <!---